KSDunne/yoga_flip/README.md

 ### Color

-Since the theme for this game is energising Vinyasa yoga I chose bright colors that give the user an energetic feeling.
-I also kept accessibility in mind when choosing colors and I used a color blind friendly palette for inspiration.
+The theme for this game is energising Vinyasa yoga.
+Bright colors were chosen, that give the user an energetic feeling.
+Accessibility was also kept in mind when choosing colors.
+Color blind friendly palettes were used for inspiration.
 Colors were adapted from palettes generated using [Venngage's accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

 #### Primary accessible color palette

-The main colors I am taking from the primary color palette are: White / Purple / Yellow
+The primary colors for this page are: White / Purple / Yellow / Green.
+The purple color, #D47CFA, was chosen from the palette below.
+The palette below also shows that green is an accessible contrast to purple.

 ![Primary accessible color palette](docs/primary_accessible_colors.webp)

 #### Secondary accessible color palette

-The main color I am taking from the secondary color palette is: Pink
+The pink color on the palette below was also used as inspiration when picking the back side image of the cards.

 ![Secondary accessible color palette](docs/secondary_accessible_colors.webp)